SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 * Event Portal design import
 * Application development and testing:
     * Explore the selected use case and understand the interactions between applications and events
-    * Implement each application with business code logic as described in the code lab
+    * Implement each application with business code logic as described in the Codelab
     * Test the end to end event flow
 * Understand the benefits of EDA and Solace in these use cases